bpanel-org/bpanel-docs/docs/guide-node-info.md

 - We want to get information about the node from the state using `mapComponentState` and pass it down to our view with `getRouteProps`
 - We want to listen for changes to the chain tip by subscribing to the `block connect` web socket event on the bcoin node

+Note that even though we're building this for a blank bPanel install, none of the steps would change if you had other plugins available.
+It just makes it easier to document and show the evolution of your plugin as you build it.

 ## Building your plugin
 ### Steps:
 - **[Plugin Setup](#1-plugin-setup-using-bpanel-cli)**